 Having a small baby makes you notice all the pointless and useless stuff that is being pushed upon new parents, and then eventually just end up in a landfill.
 From one day to another, you get to see more and more and more stuff, that just get wasted produced, transported and sold with using finite resources.

 Just so that we can buy it, and shortly realise that we don’t even need it.
 The linear economy is pointless and only promotes short-term growth, without caring about its long-term effects.

 MT: How did you come up with the idea of a business like yours?

 NF: We’ve been talking about starting a little family venture for a while, and because we put a lot of thought into it, and a lot of time planning and waiting, it had to be one that ticked all the boxes.

-The most important point on our list was to be ethical, and to offer something that does not have any negative effects on the environment.
-It also needed to be something that can build a community and can help us as much as others to grow and go further on our journey to live an eco-friendly life.
+The most important point on our list was to be ethical and to offer something that does not have any negative effects on the environment.
+It also needed to be something that can build a community and can help us as much as others to grow and go further on our journey to living an eco-friendly life.

 MT: Tell me about FRoG’s mission and what products and services do you offer?

-NF: Our mission is help people reduce their waste, plastic and general, and to provide affordable, functional and ethical products.
+NF: Our mission is to help people reduce their waste, plastic and general, and to provide affordable, functional, and ethical products.

 MT: What is unique about FRoG?